 Food is yet another aspect of Japanese culture which, because of Japan’s separation from the Asian continent, has developed unique characteristics.
 Many Japanese dishes have become more well-known in the West over recent years, as Japanese restaurants have proliferated.
 But there are so many unique and fascinating dishes, we present here an alphabetical “dictionary” of the most popular Japanese food.

-A meal in a box.
+- A meal in a box.

 - Bento meals are available in many restaurants (to eat in), sold from kiosks at railway stations, and from trolleys on trains themselves; they are very convenient for train journeys.

-Most dishes are the same as those of other meals, but the umeboshi plum is a breakfast speciality.
-Its astringent flavour will wake you up.
+Where this is provided at good-class ryokans, it is definitely recommendable in preference to the western-style breakfast offered.
+Most dishes are the same as those of other meals, but the umeboshi plum is a breakfast specialty.
+Its astringent flavor will wake you up.

 - The custard is flavoured with soy sauce, dashi, and mirin (slightly sweet rice wine), with numerous ingredients such as shitake mushroom and boiled shrimp or chicken.

 A one-bowl lunchtime dish, consisting of a donburi (big bowl) full of hot steamed rice with various savoury toppings:

-Katsudon: with deep-fried breaded pork cutlet (also tonkatsudon)
+- Katsudon: with deep-fried breaded pork cutlet (also tonkatsudon)

-Tekkadon: with tuna sashimi
+- Tekkadon: with tuna sashimi

-Oyakodon: “Parent and child”): topped with chicken and egg (or sometimes salmon and salmon roe)
+- Oyakodon: (“Parent and child”): topped with chicken and egg (or sometimes salmon and salmon roe)

-Gyudon: with seasoned beef
+- Gyudon: with seasoned beef

-Tendon: with tempura
+- Tendon: with tempura

-Unadon: with broiled eel (unagi) and vegetables.
+- Unadon: with broiled eel (unagi) and vegetables.

 MISO SOUP (Misoshiru)

-This traditional soup is served all over Japan, with most meals: 75% of Japanese people have miso soup at least once a day!
+- This traditional soup is served all over Japan, with most meals: 75% of Japanese people have miso soup at least once a day!

-It consists of a stock (dashi) into which miso paste is added, and other ingredients too, depending on regional and seasonal recipes.
+- It consists of a stock (dashi) into which miso paste is added, and other ingredients too, depending on regional and seasonal recipes.

 - The soup can be suitable for vegetarians if the dashi stock is made from kombu (dried kelp) and/or dried shiitake mushrooms.
 But it is more often made with niboshi (dried sardines) or katsuobushi (dried and smoked bonito).

 - Ingredients that float, such as wakame seaweed, and ingredients that sink, such as potatoes, are also combined.
 Ingredients may include mushrooms, potatoes, seaweed, onion, shrimp, fish, clams, or sliced daikon radish.
-So many ingredients can be used, according to region or individual taste – but not all together: just a few in one soup!
+So many ingredients can be used, according to region or individual taste – but not all together, just a few in one soup!

-It’s also worth mentioning that the miso soup is not a “course” on its own, but is served and consumed with the rest of the meal.
+It’s also worth mentioning that the Miso soup is not a “course” on its own, but is served and consumed with the rest of the meal.

-Wheat noodles in a meat-based broth (eg. chicken), with a topping such as sliced pork, (chashu), seaweed, kamaboko (see above), green onions, and even corn.
+- Wheat noodles in a meat-based broth (eg. chicken), with a topping such as sliced pork, (chashu), seaweed, kamaboko (see above), green onions, and even corn.

-Almost every locality or prefecture in Japan has its own variety of ramen, from the tonkotsu (pork bone) ramen of Kyushu to the miso ramen of Hokkaido.
+- Almost every locality or prefecture in Japan has its own variety of ramen, from the tonkotsu (pork bone) ramen of Kyushu to the miso ramen of Hokkaido.

-Slices of raw fish.
+- Slices of raw fish.
 As it is so fresh, it melts in the mouth with hardly any fishy taste.

-Sashimi is sometimes the first course in a formal Japanese meal, but is also often served as a main course with rice and miso soup in separate bowls.
+- Sashimi is sometimes the first course in a formal Japanese meal, but is also often served as a main course with rice and miso soup in separate bowls.

-The slices of fish are can be dipped in soy sauce or a small amount of wasabi paste (a pale green hot paste like mustard or horseradish).
+- The slices of fish are can be dipped in soy sauce or a small amount of wasabi paste (a pale green hot paste like mustard or horseradish).

-The dish is traditionally made with thinly sliced beef, though nowadays pork, chicken or other meats may be used.
+The dish is traditionally made with thinly sliced beef, though now a days pork, chicken or other meats may be used.